CRHS-CMP621A/web-app-german-and-thomas/README.md

 #### Sources

-> List of the APIs used in the project resources for learning about them.
+> List of the APIs used in the project and resources for learning about them.

 - [NASA APOD API](https://github.com/nasa/apod-api) (GitHub)
 - [URL API](https://developer.mozilla.org/en-US/docs/Web/API/URL_API) (MDN Web Docs)